Department of Piura

+History

 The country's latest decentralization program is in hiatus after the proposal to merge departments was defeated in the national referendum in October 2005.
 The referendum held on October 30, 2005, as part of the ongoing decentralization process in Peru, to decide whether the region would merge with the current regions of Lambayeque and Tumbes to create a new Región Norte was defeated.